kebaldwi/ansible_lab_v1/LabGuide.md

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

 Congratulations!
 You have finished the Ansible Section of this lab!
-Stop here!
-We'll explore MDT, the TIG stack and the Grafana dashboard!!
+Stand by, we'll have a live discussion on MDT and the configuration we just deployed, the TIG stack and the Grafana dashboard!!
+After that, you can continue on with the lab and explore on your pod.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Part 5: Explore MDT config with switch and TIG stack